What qualifications do I need?

 - Other serious disruption where the school/college/doctor or social worker feels that this information should be considered.

-In these cases an extenuating circumstances form should be completed and returned as soon as possible and by 20 October 2019 at the latest.
+This extenuating circumstances form should be completed and returned as soon as possible and by 20 October 2019 at the latest.
 The form may be completed by a teacher, doctor or social worker.
 This information will be considered by the Admissions Committee during the selection process.

 If an applicant’s circumstances change after submission of this form then the Admissions Operations Manager should be informed.